justeslam/offsec2/notes/generic.md

 ## Generic Notes

-### Learning and Problem-Solving Strategies

-1. **Feynman Technique for Learning**:
-   - Learn a Module.
-   - Explain it to a beginner.
-   - Identify gaps in understanding.
-   - Return to study to fill those gaps.

-2. **SQ2R Method for Study**:
-   - Survey, Question, Read, Recite, Review.

-3. **Cool Quote by Henry Ford**:
-   - "Whether you think you can or think you can’t—you’re right."
+Whether you think you can or think you can’t, you’re right."

----

 ### Technical Procedures and Commands